The Simple Makeup Hack Millie Bobby Brown Learned On The Stranger Things Set

 Advertisement

 So, like any self-starting and ambitious person of her generation, she took matters into her own hands.
 She launched the clean vegan beauty brand (no parabens, no sulfates, no animal testing, and no animal by-products and PETA Cruelty-free and Vegan Action certified, according to the website) florence by mills two years ago.
-The brand, which boasts everything from toner to eyeshadow, is now finally coming north, launching in select Shoppers Drug Marts starting September 3.
+The brand, which boasts everything from toner to eyeshadow, is now expanding into new territory, with the products available to shop in Canada from September 3rd.

 Refinery29: Starting a makeup line at 15 is the stuff of teenage dreams.
 What made you launch it?